eduazzolin/power-bi-data-model-docs/README.md

 ## How to use
 1. Locate the folder where the Power BI pbip file is stored.
-2. Run the script `main.py` and past the path of the folder.
+2. Run the script `main.py` and paste the path of the folder.
 3. The script will generate a markdown file with the data model documentation in the same folder.

 ## Power BI pbip format